jtempest/float_eq-rs/crates-io.md

 - `#[derive]` support for comparison of custom types that are composed of already comparable floating point values.

+- Further support for basic Rust language components like tuples and containers of compatible types like `Vec`, likely using `PartialEq`'s support as a guide.

 - Investigate the safety guarantees of the ulps check.
 Currently, it doesn't act like the default floating point checks when it comes to NaNs and other special values.